 After years of working as a mental health professional, I was discouraged by the lack of progress these kids made and the system I was working under.
 I began having an internal passion for alternative healing and I pursued a career in massage therapy.

 My passion for holistic health and finding root causes and real reasons for chronic conditions grew even more deeply when my oldest son was diagnosed with moderate autism.

-After his diagnosis, I researched nonstop and all the research continued to lead me to resources regarding gluten free/casein free diets for autism.
+After his diagnosis, I dug deep into research and I continued to be led to resources regarding gluten free/casein free diets for autism and nutritional deficiencies in relation to behaviors.
 After many months of researching and discussing this with my husband, we finally decided to begin the path to making this change for our family.

-Through our journey, I saw the increasing need of nutritional intervention and wellness due to so many inflammatory conditions affecting our society.
+Through our journey, I saw the increasing need of nutritional intervention due to so many inflammatory conditions affecting our society.